AkramDhiabi/codechallenge-sre/README.md

 6. Create two github secrets `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` using above parameters.

 ## CICD implementation
-We have one main github actions workflow that is triggered on push to `main` and will deploy a full production environment composed by:
+We have one main github actions workflow named `deploy to production` that is triggered on push to `main` and will deploy a full production environment composed by:
 -  An ECS cluster that will host the backend
 -  And S3 bucket linked to a cloud front distribution that will host the frontend

+## Clean the Stack
+We have a wokflow named `Remove production environment` that can be run manually in order to destroy the whole provisioned environment.